 - Royalty payments and interest payments to a resident business entity are tax-exempt;

 - Property in the Netherlands is taxed annually at a rate of 6% of their rental value.
 A 6% transfer tax will also apply when a firm acquires a property.

-- The Netherlands has signed DTAs with 100 countries including Australia, China, India, Germany, Singapore, USA and UK to reduce withholding taxes on foreign payments;
+- The Netherlands has signed DTAs with more than 100 countries including Australia, China, India, Germany, Singapore, USA and UK to reduce withholding taxes on foreign payments;

 - Tax audits on companies happen randomly.
 Firms can expect a tax audit every 5 years;